Abhi15k/Project-Social-Media/readme.md

 11. **Usage**

-    -Sign up using the /signup/ endpoint.
+    -Sign up using the /signup/ endpoint.<br>
-    -Log in using the /login endpoint to obtain an access token.
+    -Log in using the /login endpoint to obtain an access token.<br>
-    -Use the access token to create posts using the /posts/ endpoint.
+    -Use the access token to create posts using the /posts/ endpoint.<br>
-    -List users with the /users/ endpoint.
+    -List users with the /users/ endpoint.<br>
-    -List recent posts with the /recent_posts/ endpoint.
+    -List recent posts with the /recent_posts/ endpoint.<br>

 12. **Troubleshooting**